./task

 Run any project.

-The task file is a simple bash script and standardized interface for all software projects.
+The task file is a simple bash script and standardized interface for any software project.

 It is to be understood as a software development pattern to standardize the installation, configuration and execution of different software frameworks.